dskmbbltd/dskmbbltd/README.md

 ## Mobile application
 - JS, React Native, Expo
 ##
-If you wish to see my previous coursework, send me a message and I will grant you access.

 <!--
 **dskmbbltd/dskmbbltd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.